juju/docs/src/en/models-cmr.md

 In this section command syntax may be simplified to keep complexity to a minimum.
 See the above CLI help text for full syntax and more examples.

-### Offers and endpoints
+### Terminology

-The idea of an *offer* is key to understanding CMR.
-Nevertheless, it is quite easy to grasp.
-An offer is simply an application that is making itself available to a consumer application.

-An *endpoint* is at either end of the server/client connection and is tacked on to qualify the offer:

-`offer_name:endpoint`

-An offer endpoint can be thought of as being analogous to an application endpoint.
-An offer also stems from an application endpoint.
-Here is how an offer is created:

-`juju offer <application>:<application endpoint>`
+An *offer* is an application that an administrator makes available to applications residing in remote models.
+The model in which the offer resides is known as the *offering* model.

+The application (and model) that utilizes the offer is called the *consuming* application (and model).

+Like traditional Juju applications,

+ - an offer has one or more *endpoints* that denote the features available for that offer.
+ - a fully-qualified offer endpoint includes the associated offer name:

+    `<offer name>:<offer endpoint>`

+ - a reference to an offer endpoint will often omit the 'offer name' if the context presupposes it.
+ - an endpoint has an *interface* that satisfies a particular protocol.

 <!--